bowmnath/cis-457-w23/activities/week-10-management.md

    it is not considered part of the transport layer.
    Why not?

-2. Why is it helpful that ICMP does not run on top of TCP or UDP?

-3. In a post-apocalyptic wasteland with no Google maps but plenty of gasoline, you are trying to create a map of the route from your town to a distant city.
+2. In a post-apocalyptic wasteland with no Google maps but plenty of gasoline, you are trying to create a map of the route from your town to a distant city.
    You send out a driver with an eigth of a tank of gas,